Cunt

-Cunt (/kʌnt/) is a vulgar word for the vulva in its primary sense, and it is used in a variety of ways, including as a term of disparagement.
+Cunt (/kʌnt/) is a contemporary vulgar word for the vulva in its primary sense, and it is used in a variety of ways, including as a term of disparagement.
 It is often used as a disparaging and obscene term for a woman in the United States, an unpleasant or objectionable person (regardless of gender) in the United Kingdom and Ireland, or a contemptible man in Australia and New Zealand.
-In Australia and New Zealand, it can also be a neutral or positive term when used with a positive qualifier (e.g., "He's a good cunt").
+In Australia, New Zealand and sometimes the United Kingdom, it can also be a neutral or positive term when used with a positive qualifier (e.g., "He's a good cunt").
 The term has various derivative senses, including adjective and verb uses.

 History

 The earliest known use of the word, according to the Oxford English Dictionary, was as part of a placename: an Oxford street called Gropecunt Lane, c.
 1230, now by the name of Grove Passage or Magpie Lane.
 Use of the word as a term of abuse is relatively recent, dating from the late nineteenth century.
 The word was not considered vulgar in the Middle Ages, but became so during the seventeenth century, and it was omitted from dictionaries from the late eighteenth century until the 1960s.